-3. The psilocybin dosing session (Visit 4) will take place in a non-hospital site that will be a retreat center near Seattle or in an appropriate location that is in the city.
-You will have a choice of what site you prefer.
+3. The psilocybin dosing session (Visit 4) will take place in a non-hospital site that will be a retreat center near Seattle.
 The investigators will review this session with you in detail.
 The psilocybin dosing session will take one full-day, 7-10 hours in duration.
 The following will take place at this visit: a urine pregnancy test will be conducted in all females of childbearing potential, blood pressure check before and after taking psilocybin, plus a rapid COVID test will be taken by participant and study staff.
-Should anyone test positive we will reschedule the medication session and participants will be encouraged to follow-up with their primary health care provider for a PCR test to confirm.
+Should anyone test positive we will reschedule the medication session and participants will be encouraged to follow-up with their primary health care provider.
 Then, you will be interviewed.
 If the investigator believes the session should not proceed, the session will be cancelled or postponed.

-If the session proceeds, you will be given the psilocybin study drug at a dose of 25 mg.
+If the session proceeds, you will be given the psilocybin study drug at a dose of 35 mg.
+This is a higher dose than you received in the prior study, which was 25 mg.
 During psilocybin dosing session, you will be in a comfortable room with other members of your small group and your 4-person therapist facilitation team for the entire duration of the effects of the medication.
-During this session, all therapists will be present, and there will be 1 or 2 backup therapists available if more assistance of any kind is needed.
+During this session, all therapists will be present, and there will be 2 backup therapists available if more assistance of any kind is needed.
 The therapists will take your blood pressure and pulse before the session starts and at least once during the session.
 There will be specially curated music playing, although you could wear earplugs if you wish to minimize the music.